CityScrolls logo Explore Venice ›

 Da Vinci Interactive Museum : The room with flying machines

-Get hands-on with Leonardo's mechanical inventions and be inspired by his sophisticated genius.
+Get hands-on with Leonardo’s mechanical inventions and be inspired by his genius at this interactive museum, which also features high-res digital reproductions of his masterpieces.

 Explore Da Vinci Interactive Museum